 Information on DOMA and UNH Employee Benefits

-Stonewall Grads, GLBTQ+ social and activist group for grad students, staff and faculty.
-Through community activism and support, we strive to create a group that welcomes and empowers all people as well as educating the entire university about issues that affect GLBTQ+ students/faculty/staff on campus.
-Find us on
+Stonewall Grads is a social and activist group consisting of gay, lesbian, bisexual, transgendered, queer, questioning and allied (GLBTQ+) individuals at UNH.
+Through community activism and support, we strive to create a group that welcomes and empowers all people as well as educating the entire university about issues that affect GLBTQ+ students on campus.
+Find us on Facebook

 TAG News List, internet bulletin board on the UNH server that enables interested members of the GLBT community and their allies to communicate with each other.
 To subscribe to this list, send a message to ListProc@lists.unh.edu with the message: Subscribe Tag.news (your email address) your name.
 Questions, contact Judy Spiller at 862-2165